-A question about ministry to the sick and the homebound came up at the last staff meeting.
-Consequently, I thought that some clarification for the entire parish would be helpful based on our recent discussion.
+Some questions about ministry to the sick and the homebound came up recently when talking with staff.
+Consequently, I thought that some clarification for the entire parish would be helpful based on our discussion.

 We have a number of Extraordinary Ministers of Holy Communion (commonly referred to as Eucharistic Ministers) in our parish.
-Besides helping to distribute Holy Communion at the Masses, they also serve regularly in two other capacities: bringing Holy Communion to those in the hospital and bringing Holy Communion to the homebound.
+Besides helping to distribute Holy Communion at the Masses, they may also serve regularly in two other capacities depending on the parish: bringing Holy Communion to those in the hospital and bringing Holy Communion to the homebound.

 First of all, I note that they are intended as extraordinary ministers.
 The priests and deacons are the ordinary ministers.
 While we have become very accustomed to seeing the extraordinary ministers at Mass, whenever a priest or deacon is present, distributing Holy Communion is their ordinary ministry and the extraordinary ministers should properly defer to them.

 If there is someone in your family who is homebound and is unable to come to Mass, an Extraordinary Minister of Holy Communion can be assigned to visit the home weekly to bring Holy Communion.
 Please contact the parish office to arrange for this.
 The minister is then asked to be the eyes of the priest in this situation.
 If the person requests the Sacrament of Penance and Reconciliation (confession) or should receive the Sacrament of the Anointing of the Sick because of advanced age or illness, the minister is asked to notify the priest and he will visit the home as soon as possible.